redis/lettuce/docs/advanced-usage.md

 caused mostly due to a wrong implementation.
 The result of a command, which cannot be *decoded* is that the command gets canceled, and the causing `Exception` is available in the result.
-The command is cleared from the response queue, and the connection stays useable.
+The command is cleared from the response queue, and the connection stays usable.

 In general, when `Errors` occur while operating on a connection, you should close the connection and use a new one.
 Connections, that